jacquiet/wp_theme_options/README.md

 As mentioned already, Theme Options can be easily configured from a single file - config.xml, found in the root folder of the module.
 Let's example config.xml and show you how to configure it according to your needs.

-First thing you'll notice, when you open config.xml is that the whole configuration is wrapped in a '<config>' node.
+First thing you'll notice, when you open config.xml is that the whole configuration is wrapped in a 'config' node.
 This is a must for the config file to work.

-The <config> node contains two required nodes - '<module>' and '<pages>'.
-Let's look at '<module>' first.
+The 'config' node contains two required nodes - 'module' and 'pages'.
+Let's look at 'module' first.

-The <module> node contains necessary information for Theme Options to work.
+The 'module' node contains necessary information for Theme Options to work.
 This includes:

 ```xml
 <module>